mlubinsky/mlubinsky.github.com/p_pandas/README.md

 ### Working with parquet

+https://www.tadviewer.com/  A fast viewer for CSV and Parquet files and SQLite and DuckDb databases that supports large files.

 https://csvbase.com/blog/3

 If you want to see the gory details of the format, try the parquet-tools package on PyPI with a sample file: